 To chat with you and answer your questions and provide you with requested information, products and services, we process your personal data.
 Read more about our processing related to the chat under customer support.
-Polestar Performance AB and Polestar Automotive USA Inc. are joint controllers for processing relating to the chat.
+Polestar Performance AB and Polestar Automotive Australia Pty Ltd are joint controllers for processing relating to the chat.

 2.2.3 Your Polestar ID account on polestar.com

-For you to be able to create and log in to your account on our website and use those web services that require a Polestar ID, we will process your name, e mail address, phone number, password, relevant market and preferred language.
-Our legal basis for processing your personal data is to perform the contract (GDPR, article 6.1 (b)).
+For you to be able to create and log in to your account on our website and use those web services that require a Polestar ID, we will process your name, email address, phone number, password, relevant market and preferred language.
+Our legal basis for processing your personal data is to take steps at your request prior to entering into a contract or perform the contract (GDPR, article 6.1 (b)).
 We will continue to process your personal data for up to thirty (30) days after you have terminated your account.
 Polestar Performance AB is controller for the processing relating to your Polestar ID account.

-We will collect, process and combine certain types of personal data (as explained in the next paragraph) to predict your personal preferences and categorize you into a “segment affiliation”.
-This is a group of approximately 5,000-15,000 individuals with similar preferences, interests, and behavior.
-Everyone categorized into the same segment affiliation will receive the same type of marketing.
-We do this in order to provide you with marketing and other communication which is relevant to you considering your specific situation, needs and interests, The segments we create can for example include “people that visited the product page, started configuration, and chose the color red".
+To ensure that marketing and other communication you receive from us is relevant to you considering your specific situation, we will combine certain types of data to predict your personal preferences and categorise you into a “segment affiliation”.
+One segment usually consists of 5,000-15,000 individuals with similar preferences, interests and behaviour.
+Everyone categorised into the same segment affiliation will receive the same type of marketing.
+The segments we create can for example include, “people that visited the product page, started configuration and chose the colour void".

 3. Where do we get your personal data from?

 We mainly collect your personal data directly from you, but in some cases, we also collect personal data from other sources, namely when: